-PM10 concentrations showed much less seasonal variation than oxides of nitrogen.
-Excluding the February and October peaks, NO and NO2 concentrations seem to follow a typical seasonal variation for urban areas.
-The highest concentrations of this pollutants occurred during the winter months.
+NOx and CO at Birmingham Airport 2 showed typical seasonal patterns for urban areas though 2016, as can be observed in the 'month' plots of Figure 3-3 and 3-4.
+The highest concentrations of these pollutants occurred during the winter months.
 This pattern was also observed in previous years and is typical of urban monitoring sites.
 The highest levels of primary pollutants tend to occur in the winter months, when emissions may be higher, and periods of cold, still weather reduce pollutant dispersion.